wp-plugins/advanced-rank-checker/readme.txt

 == Description ==

+<strong>What is Advanced Rank Checker?</strong>

-Advanced Rank Checker lets you check your ranking on the keywords you provide to the system.
+Advanced Rank Checker is a system that lets you check your ranking on the keywords you provide.
 You can check your keywords ranking once a day.
+You instantly see how many positions your keywords grew or decreased.

-This plugin will be updated weekly with better ranking reports so please provide ur feedback!
+This plugin will be updated weekly to provide as much support as needed.

+<strong>Options page</strong>
+You can set the dashboard view in the options page.
+If you seek for any more options for the plugin, please contact me so I can check what i can do for u.

 == Installation ==